eagle840/katacoda-labs/sql/step1.md

 #  Setup and create a simple DB

+In this step will setup MySQL in docker and use local storage:

 Lets jump over to docker hub and search for an mysql mage https://hub.docker.com/ You should end up here: https://hub.docker.com/_/mysql, we'll be using version 8.0.2 to keep things stable.